my-language-skills/all-in-one-metadata/README.md

 	* **Bibliography URL:** custom link to a bibliography

 * FIXED: Make all the fields produce the expected schema information
+* ENHANCED: Functions: New function header_function() that produces the microdata code
+* ENHANCED: New Actions: wp_head() action for the function header_function() to be placed in the header
+* ENHANCED: Functions: New function print_educationalAlignment_microdata_meta_tags() that produces the code for the educational alignment properties

 ### 0.1